-The Cadence reset package has provided a valuable methodology for adding reset verification to a UVM environment.
-During the evaluation at ADI, we found that it is flexible, extendible, and works with the standard UVM library source code.
+The Cadence Reset Package has truly provided a good methodology for adding reset verification to a UVM environment.
+We found that it is flexible, extendible, and works with the standard UVM library source code.
+These benefits were all very important and proved to be useful for our evaluation verification environment of a watchdog oscillator block at ADI.
 The reset package described in this paper provides a standard reset methodology which can be used across teams, projects, and companies.
 It also allows for code reuse and is easy to implement in both new and existing UVM testbench environments with minimal modifications to existing verification components.

-To find the Cadence reset methodology package as well as several example testbenches, please visit the Accellera community website at the following link.
-The relevant code is available under the user contributions area.
+To find the Cadence Reset Methodology Package as well as the complete working example that we used in this paper, please visit the Accellera community website at the following link.
+The relevant code is available under the user contributions area: